SeriouslyInc/tylertate/blog/_posts/2012-12-18-designing-the-search-experience-book.markdown

 ---
 layout: blog
-title: "The Information Architecture of Discovery"
+title: "Designing the Search Experience: The Book"
 snippet: "Despite the growing influence of search on our daily lives, relatively few non-academic books have been published on the topic.
 That’s why Tony Russell-Rose and I set out to write Designing the Search Experience: the Information Architecture of Discovery.
 For the last year and half we have been researching, drafting and editing; striving to transform our ideas and insights into a coherent narrative.
 Tony and I are pleased with the results - we hope you will be too."
 ---